°1967, Newport Beach, California

 Artist Talk, California Institute of the Arts, Valencia, California

 “The Sycophancy of the Contemporary Artist and the Impossibility of Reaching Out to Mark E. Smith.”
-Contra Mundum, Mandrake, Los Angeles, California
+Contra Mundum VII, Mandrake, Los Angeles, CA, December 6

 2008

-Artist talk, National Gallery of Scotland, Randolf Cliff Residency
+Artist talk, Randolph Cliff Residency, National Gallery of Scotland, Edinburgh, Scotland, May 2008

 “Hey!
 Hey!
 Glossolalia!
 The Eroticism of Pedagogy.”
 A Creative Time event, Judson Church, New York City, New York